quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 }
 ```

-- Also look at axios docs for more information: [axios](https://github.com/axios/axios)
+Also look at [Axios docs](https://github.com/axios/axios) for more information.